ARMmbed/mbed-client-example-6lowpan/README.md

 3. Click **GET MY DEVICE SECURITY CREDENTIALS**.
 You will get the needed certificate information as well as the endpoint name and domain.
 4. Copy the created security credentials to file `source/security.h`.

-To further configure the client side application, please follow the steps below:
+To further configure the client side application, proceed as follows:

 1. Configure the `mbed-client-example-6lowpan` application to use the IPv6 address of ARM mbed Device Connector:
-	* You can get the mbed Device Connector IPv6 address by using command `nslookup -query=AAAA api.connector.mbed.com`.
+	* You can get the mbed Device Connector IPv6 address by using the command `nslookup -query=AAAA api.connector.mbed.com`.
 	* The `config.json` file contains the IPv6 address of ARM mbed Device Connector.
 By default, this is set to `2607:f0d0:2601:52::20`.
 It can be found on line 3, as the value of `device_connector_uri`.
 The full address format is `coap://<IPv6 address>:PORT`, that is `coap://2607:f0d0:2601:52::20:5684`.
 Please note that IPv6 address is presented as a string that must be escaped `"\"coap:\/\/2607:f0d0:2601:52::20:5684\""`.
 2. Configure the `mbed-client-example-6lowpan` application to use an appropriate radio channel based on your hardware.
-See [Changing radio channel](#changing-radio-channel) section for instructions.
+See [Changing the radio channel](#changing-the-radio-channel) section for instructions.
 3. Build `mbed-client-example-6lowpan` (see [Build instructions](#build-instructions)).
 4. Load the `mbed-client-example-6lowpan` application binary to the FRDM-K64F board (see [Running the example application](#running-the-example-application)).

-**Note:** You may need to open UDP port 5684 in your computer's firewall for ARM mbed Device Connector to communicate with this example application.
+<span class="notes">**Note:** You may need to open UDP port 5684 in your computer's firewall for ARM mbed Device Connector to communicate with this example application.</span>

 #### IP address setup